The Daily Beast: History

 The Daily Beast began publishing on October 6, 2008.
 Its founding editor was Tina Brown, a former editor of Vanity Fair and The New Yorker as well as the short-lived Talk magazine.
 The name of the site was taken from a fictional newspaper in Evelyn Waugh's novel Scoop.

 In 2010, The Daily Beast merged with the magazine Newsweek creating a combined company, The Newsweek Daily Beast Company.
 The merger ended in 2013, when Daily Beast owner IAC sold Newsweek to IBT Media, owner of the International Business Times.
 Brown stepped down as editor in September 2013.

 John Avlon, an American journalist and political commentator as well as a CNN contributor, was the site's editor-in-chief and managing director from 2013 to 2018.

 In September 2014, The Daily Beast reached a new record of 21 million unique visitors – a 60% year-over-year increase in readers, accompanied by a 300% increase in the overall size of its social media community.

-In May 2018 Avlon departed from the Beast to become full-time Senior Political Analyst and anchor at CNN.
+In May 2018, Avlon departed from the Beast to become full-time Senior Political Analyst and anchor at CNN.
 Avlon was succeeded by executive editor Noah Shachtman.

-In March 2017 former chief strategy and product officer Mike Dyer left for Intel.
+In March 2017, former chief strategy and product officer Mike Dyer left for Intel.
 In May 2017, Heather Dietrick was appointed president and publisher.
-In July 2021, Shachtman announced that he'd be moving from the Beast to Rolling Stone and that he will be succeeded by Tracy Connor.
+In July 2021, Shachtman announced that he'd be moving from the Beast to Rolling Stone and that he would be succeeded by Tracy Connor.

-In January 2023, it was reported by The New York Times that IAC chairman Barry Diller is considering a sale of The Daily Beast.
+In January 2023, it was reported by The New York Times that IAC chairman Barry Diller was considering a sale of The Daily Beast.
+In June 2023, however, Diller publicly acknowledged that he had ended talks to sell The Daily Beast, stating that it is "not for sale."

+In April 2024, Diller hired Ben Sherwood as chief executive and publisher, and Joanna Coles as chief creative and content officer.
+Employees were offered voluntary buyouts in May in an effort to cut costs.
+About 70% of unionized workers took the buyout, including almost all of the Beast's senior staffers.